Special education in the United States: Classification

 Once all the evaluative material is presented and reviewed at the meeting, the IEP team must first determine whether the child is eligible for special education services.
-An eligible child will require special education intervention in order to enable him/her to receive the benefits of instruction and an education.
+An eligible child will require special education intervention in order to enable them to receive the benefits of instruction and an education.
 If the team finds the child eligible for special education, they must then classify the child in one of 13 categories.

 The following is a data table on students in the U.S. and outlying areas aged 6 through 21 who received special education in the 2006–2007 school year.